Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 ## Onboarding Process
 - A desire to participate in emitted on a community platform or other channels
-- Community member is connected with others in the ecosysetem
+- Community member is connected with a point of contact in the ecosysetem
-- An orientation process occurs in a public space (office hours, community campfire)
+- An orientation process occurs through socialisation in a public space (office hours, community campfire)
+- During this orientation the new participant meets others working on projects
--
+- The new partici

 ## Advice Process